George Floyd death: The groups trying to ensure violent unrest continues

 In New York City, a senior police official revealed that encrypted messages had been intercepted from "anarchists" in the lead-up to unrest there.

-Members communicated the locations of hidden rocks, bottles and gasoline during protests and also fundraised bail money for anyone arrested, The New York Times reported.
+Members communicated the locations of hidden rocks, bottles and gasoline during protests and also fundraised bail money for anyone arrested, the New York Times reported.

 "They prepared to commit property damage and directed people who were following them that this should be done selectively and only in wealthier areas or at high-end stores run by corporate entities," John Miller, the NYPD's deputy commissioner in charge of counter-terrorism and intelligence efforts, told the newspaper.